almandsky/learning-to-drive-in-5-minutes/README_REAL_ROBOT.md

 # Training on a real robot

 Thanks Antonin, Roma, Wayve.ai, and crew for sharing these great ideas and code.
-This note is for those who might endeavor to use the techiniques to train a real robot to drive.
+This note is for those who might endeavor to use these techiniques to train a real robot to drive.

 I've forked Antonin's work and added two clients: